taiaz/kubernetes-setup-scripts/master/metallb-config/metallb-setup-guide.md

     kubectl apply -f ipaddresspool.yaml
     ```

-   This command creates an IP address pool named `my-ip-pool` with a single IP (`192.168.1.240, 192.168.1.241/32`).
+   This command creates an IP address pool named `my-ip-pool` with multiple IPs (`192.168.1.240`, `192.168.1.241`).
 The `autoAssign: true` flag allows MetalLB to automatically assign addresses from this pool to services.

 ### Step 4: Create L2Advertisement